Thanks to all who attended our Virtual Teen Arts Leadership Summit (TALS) on June 27. Stay tuned; additional TALS programming is in the works!

 We’re excited to be working with an advisory committee of Chicago-area teens who are passionate about leadership and the arts.
 The committee will help guide the development and planning of TALS 2020 and will play an instrumental role in ensuring every aspect of the Summit is teen-centered.

-Keep checking back for additional information about future 2020 Teen Arts Leadership Summit programs and registration!
+Keep checking back for information about upcoming Teen Arts Leadership Summit programs!

 Our thanks to the City of Chicago Department of Cultural Affairs and Special Events (DCASE) for partnering with us to make TALS a reality!